 One setup issue I had, was trying to work out the correct position to set the declination axis to so that you can see through the declination shaft.
-Yes it should be horizontal so that the gap in the shaft is fully open, but just ‘horizontal’ seems a bit vague to me and the physical position will affect the position of Polaris/Octans in relation to the real sky thereby affecting accuracy.
+Yes, it should be horizontal so that the gap in the shaft is fully open.
+Still, just ˜horizontal’ seems a bit vague to me and the physical position will affect the position of Polaris/Octans in relation to the real sky, thereby affecting accuracy.
 Just something to be aware of.

-After several months of testing I found the mount to be mostly flawless in operation.
-I say mostly because the only issue I encountered was when I came close to, or perhaps a touch over the recommended weight limit for photographic use; I was using an comically large OTA as a guide-scope, piggy-backed on the OTA.
+After several months of testing, I found the mount to be mostly flawless in operation.
+I say mostly because the only issue I encountered was when I came close to, or perhaps a touch over, the recommended weight limit for photographic use; I was using a comically large OTA as a guide scope, piggy-backed on the OTA.

 Tracking accuracy is also very respectable, assuming you are guiding and you are accurately polar aligned.
-I was using PHD2 for my guiding and I was, on a good windless night, obtaining graphs which were pleasingly smooth and flat at 2px resolution or RMS error of around 0.4”.
+I was using PHD2 for my guiding and I was, on a good windless night, obtaining graphs that were pleasingly smooth and flat at 2px resolution or RMS error of around 0.4.

 I think this is all you can ask of a mount at this price point.
 You only need greater accuracy if you are using much longer focal lengths.